 At the centre of SAIT campus is the Stan Grad building which connects to Heritage Hall.
 The building is named after Stan Grad, a 1967 Petroleum Technology alumnus who donated $7 million towards the Promising FuturesTM campaign.
 While a student, Grad was unsure he wanted to complete his education at SAIT, but instructor Reg Erhardt encouraged him to continue.
 Erhardt, a SAIT instructor for 29 years, became SAIT's president from 1990-91.
 The library inside the Stan Grad building is named the Reg Erhardt Library in his honour.

 Thomas Riley Building

 SAIT is located on land that once formed a part of Thomas Riley's ranch.
 Riley (1842-1909) was born in Derbyshire, England and in 1862 came to Canada.
-His wife and their 10 children arrived in Calgary in 1887.
-The family moved north of the Bow River to what are now the Hillhurst and Hounsfield Heights communities.
+The Riley family moved north of the Bow River to what are now the Hillhurst and Hounsfield Heights communities.
 The Rileys were among the most well-known residents of southern Alberta and did much to promote the province.
 Riley was a prominent member of the community and was twice a candidate for election to the North West Legislature.